thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - Input a name for the action and select an icon that will represent an action button.
 With this icon, action will be performed;
 - Select a "Custom action" action type from the "Action" drop-down menu;
 - After choosing a Custom action type, a field for inputting a function will appear;
 - Enter your custom function there.
-An example in this tutorial is an action that adds the ability to delete devices right from the table (you will find an example of this function below);
+An example in this manual is an action that adds the ability to delete devices right from the table (you will find an example of this function below);

 <details>
 <summary>